Manideep-Kanna/Real-Estate-Price-Prediction/README.md

 # Real-Estate-Price-Prediction

-This data science project series walks through step by step process of how to build a real estate price prediction website.
+This data science project series  through step by step process of how to build a real estate price prediction website.
 We will first build a model using sklearn and linear regression using banglore home prices dataset from kaggle.com.
 During model building we will cover almost all **data science concepts** such as

 **1.Data loading  :** Loading of datasets into our pandas dataframe